Employee advocacy works because people trust people.

 That all sounds great, of course, but getting executive buy-in might be difficult for a few reasons.
 Here are the most common concerns and how to address them:

-1. They lack experience on social media and don’t feel comfortable with it.
+- They lack experience with social media and don’t feel comfortable with it.
 Provide training specifically for the execs.
-As the faces of the company, it’s super important that they feel comfortable representing the brand online and the high level nature of their positions means that the standard employee training probably won’t be as relevant to their needs.
+As the faces of the company, it’s super important that they feel comfortable representing the brand online, and the high-level nature of their positions means that the standard employee training probably won’t be as relevant to their needs.

-2. They don’t feel like they have any ideas to share online or they simply don’t have time to come up with those ideas.
+- They feel like they don't have ideas or a system for turning their thinking into posts.
 Yes, they’re busy, but that doesn’t mean they don’t have something valuable to add to the conversation.
-Make it easier for them by sharing specific opportunities so they don’t have to spend time seeking them out.
+Make it easier for them by sharing specific opportunities, so they don’t have to spend time seeking them out.

 So, now that we’ve identified a basic roadmap on how to start your employee advocacy program, let’s work on how to roll it out.